OpusCapita/grailsflow-core-plugin/README.txt

         resourcesUrl = "/myWorkarea"
       }

         2. "processesPath" bean
            String value to define directory relative to workarea where Process definitions are stored.
-	   Grailsflow-core plugin will search for processes by <workarea root>/<processesPath>/ path.
+           Grailsflow plugin will search for processes by <workarea root>/<processesPath>/ path.
            Default value is "processes", so processes are stored in <workarea root>/processes/

         3. "actionsPath" bean
            String value to define directory relative to workarea where Action definitions are stored.
-	   Grailsflow-core plugin will search for actions by <workarea root>/<actionsPath>/ path.
+           Grailsflow plugin will search for actions by <workarea root>/<actionsPath>/ path.
            Default value is "actions", so actions are stored in <workarea root>/actions/

         4. "callbacksPath" bean
            String value to define directory relative to workarea where Callback scripts definitions are stored.
-	   Grailsflow-core plugin will search for documents by <workarea root>/<callbacksPath>/ path.
+           Grailsflow plugin will search for documents by <workarea root>/<callbacksPath>/ path.
            Default value is "callbacks", so callback scripts are stored in <workarea root>/callbacks/

         5. "documentsPath" bean
            String value to define directory relative to workarea where Documents definitions are stored.
-	   Grailsflow-core plugin will search for documents by <workarea root>/<documentsPath>/ path.
+           Grailsflow plugin will search for documents by <workarea root>/<documentsPath>/ path.
            Default value is "documents", so documents are stored in <workarea root>/documents/

     6. 'grailsflow.threads.maxQuantity' configuration
        Closure which returns integer value which is configuration for threads quantity (threads that can be running